|Building on a Foundation

 22–25 October 2006

-The Personal Scheduler is now live.
-A great way to organize your time – view and create a personal daily itinerary of technical sessions, events, short courses, and field trips.
+The Personal Scheduler is a great way to organize your time – view and create a personal daily itinerary of technical sessions, events, short courses, and field trips.

 |Shortcuts to other important meeting info: